VictorZ94/simple_shell/README.md

 Shell is a program's computer that receives commands from prompt of the terminal.
 This program reads lines from either a file or the terminal, interprets them, and generally executes other commands.

-Shell works the follow standard files descriptor POSIX.
+Shell works with the follow standard files descriptor POSIX.

 | File descriptor | Purpose       |  POSIX name  | stdio stream |